heliocloud-data/platform/tools/fileregistry/scregistry/docs/index.rst

-sharedcloudregistry Documentation
+scregistry Documentation
 ---------------------------------

-This is the documentation for sharedcloudregistry.
+This is the documentation for scregistry.

 .. toctree::
    :maxdepth: 2